microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Dataflows

-Using dataflows and self-service data prep supports the following scenarios by:
+Dataflows support self-service data preparation and the following scenarios by:

 1. Promoting a single source of the truth, with greater control over which data is accessed and exposed to creators.